 <cut>

 Thus for voice, EPS fallback is only from NR, while for emergency, it seems also allowed from LTE/5GC.
 However, TS 36.300 includes also EPS fallback for voice from LTE/5GC.
 Hence, this is a misalignment that should be corrected.

+Note that, according to the LS S2-1906796, SA2 has agreed to introduce support for EPS fallback for voice from LTE/5GC in Rel-16.
+However, for Rel-15 it remains unsupported.